 If you need help writing correctly, contact the UNT Writing Lab.
-The lab provides an online service as well as maintaining office hours in the Auditorium Building, Room 105.
+The lab provides an online service as well as maintaining office hours in the Sage Hall, Room 152.
 Questions can be submitted online and are usually answered within 24 hours.

 Need to do some research?